 Chris Fore is a sports risk management expert.
-He has been called upon to give expert advice and opinion regarding: transfer eligibility, hazing, concussion management, athletic equipment issues, personal injury liability in athletics and more.
-His lengthy career and educational background in athletics, as well as his national certification as an Athletic Administrator provide a strong background to give expert opinions and advice.
+He has been called upon to give expert advice and opinion regarding: heat illness related to exertion at practice, hazing, concussion management and protocols, athletic equipment issues, personal injury liability in athletics and more.

 In July 2016, Fore gave his expert opinion about a football injury in Los Angeles, California that happened during a 7 on 7 game in which one team was wearing soft “helmets” and one team was not.
 The parents of the injured student sued several schools, and coaches.
-The case was thrown out by the judge, in part because of Fore’s expert testimony, saving the schools involved millions of dollars.
+The case ended in a Summary Judgement on behalf of the defendants for whom Fore opined, in part because of Fore’s expert testimony, saving the schools involved millions of dollars.

-READ AN ARTICLE I WROTE: 3 Things Coaches Can Learn From An Expert Witness In Athletic Lawsuits
+READ AN ARTICLE FORE WROTE: 3 Things Coaches Can Learn From An Expert Witness In Athletic Lawsuits

 He has received concussion training certifications with: National Federation of High Schools (NFHS), Center for Disease Control (CDC), Immediate Post-Concussion Assessment and Cognitive Testing (IMPACT), and California Interscholastic Federation (CIF).
-He serves on the California Coaches Association Board of Representatives, as well as the Southern California Football Coaches Association Board.
+He serves as the California Coaches Association President, and served for four years on the Southern California Football Coaches Association Board.

 Fore is available to provide expert witness testimony in the following areas: athletics, athletics risk management, athletic facility risk management, coaching, athletic human resources, concussions, helmet safety, player safety guidelines, athletic equipment, athletic equipment risk assessment, coaching employment, playing surface, etc. etc.

 Please email Chris at chris@eightlaces dot org for his CV, fee schedule, and or further information regarding expert witness availability.